PyPSA/pypsa-za/docs/configuration.rst

 ``scenario``
 ============

-It is common conduct to analyse energy system optimisation models for **multiple scenarios** for a variety of reasons, e.g. assessing their sensitivity towards changing the temporal and/or geographical resolution or investigating how investment changes as more ambitious greenhouse-gas emission reduction targets are applied.
+It is common conduct to analysis of energy system optimisation models for **multiple scenarios** for a variety of reasons, e.g. assessing their sensitivity towards changing the temporal and/or geographical resolution or investigating how investment changes as more ambitious greenhouse-gas emission reduction targets are applied.